 - The daily allowance is reduced for the other types of accommodation.
 The rates for additional expenses for food (board) depend on your type of accommodation:

-- Deductions are limited to a period of 24 months.
+- Keep in mind that deductions are limited to a period of 24 months.
 Living expenses and expenses for food can only be claimed in a period of 24 months.
-For those already qualified as a commuter, the time starts running from January 1, 2018.
+For those already qualified as a commuter, the time started to run from January 1, 2018.
 Holidays and short breaks, will not stop these periods from running.

 Make sure you include all deductions and earnings on your annual income tax return to Norway.